Election According to Foreknowledge is the Key!

 The watchman’s warning is only concerned with the First Death

-But there’s yet another problem with the idea that the wicked man in Ezekiel 3:18 is a hell-bound person who was unwarned of the Gospel.
+There’s yet another problem with the idea that the wicked man in Ezekiel 3:18 is a hell-bound person who was unwarned of the Gospel.
 According to that verse, if the watchman’s warning was heeded, it would end up saving the wicked man’s earthly life.
 And three verses later, this same warning, if heeded, would prevent God from inserting a death-causing stumbling block into the transgressor’s earthly life (Ezekiel 3:20-21).
 Therefore, it appears that the primary goal of the watchman’s warning was to prevent an untimely realization of the First Death.
 The First Death merely refers to the bodily death which all men are appointed to face (e.g. Genesis 2:16-17, Genesis 3:19, Psalms 89:48, Hebrews 9:27).
 However, unlike the watchman’s warning, the Gospel’s goal is not concerned with preventing the inevitability of the First Death.
 In fact, according to John 11:25-26, its chief purpose is to prevent the sinner from having to die the Second Death.
-The Second Death refers to the act of experiencing everlasting destruction from the presence of God in the Lake of Fire as described in Matthew 25:41, 2 Thessalonians 1:9 and Revelation 20:14-15; 21:8.
+The Second Death refers to the act of experiencing everlasting destruction from the presence of God in the Lake of Fire as described in Matthew 25:41: 2 Thessalonians 1:8-9 and Revelation 20:14-15; 21:8.
 The Second Death applies to those who have disobeyed the Gospel and have thereby had their names excluded from the Lamb’s Book of Life (Revelation 20:11-15, 21:8).
 So, for example, in John 3:16 which is a popular presentation of the Gospel, the word “perish” which appears therein is really a synonym for the Second Death.
 Hence, the realization that the watchman’s warning does not primarily pertain to avoiding the Second Death raises additional doubts as to whether this warning is actually equivalent to the Gospel.

+But why would the watchman need to warn someone who had effectively already heard the Gospel?
 That a watchman would need to warn someone who was already familiar with the Gospel should not take the reader by surprise.
 For the Scriptures have already touched upon such a scenario.
 For in 1 Corinthians 5:1-5 the Scriptures record the apostle Paul issuing a stern warning to a believer in the Corinthian church who had committed an abomination by sleeping with his father’s wife (c.f.
 Leviticus 20:11-12).
 Paul warned that God’s judgment on the matter was to “deliver such an one unto Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus.”
 In other words, Paul warned that though the believer’s deadly sin will cause him to prematurely die the First Death, it would not subject him to the Second Death since he had already obeyed the Gospel.

 Therefore, the conclusion of this matter is that, since the watchman’s warning only pertains to the First Death and not the Second, then Ezekiel 3:17-21 can have no bearing on the Bible’s claim that all descendants of Adam will hear the Gospel.